elas7/makeador/README.md

 # makeador

-To the general public: This is an inner joke, please ignore or proceed with caution.
+To the general public: This is an inside joke, please ignore or proceed with caution.